 Subsequent to any hearing held, the community mediation panel may:

 (a) Refer the minor for placement in a

 (b) Refer the minor or the minor's family to

 (c) Require the minor to perform up to 100 hours of

 (d) Require the minor to make restitution in money or

 in kind in a case involving property damage; however, the amount of restitution shall not exceed the amount of actual damage to property.

-(e) Require the minor and his or her parent,
+(e) Require the minor and the minor's parent,

 guardian, or legal custodian to undergo an approved screening for substance abuse or use, or both.
-If the screening indicates a need, a drug and alcohol assessment of the minor and his or her parent, guardian, or legal custodian shall be conducted by an entity licensed by the Department of Human Services, as a successor to the Department of Alcoholism and Substance Abuse.
-The minor and his or her parent, guardian, or legal custodian shall adhere to and complete all recommendations to obtain drug and alcohol treatment and counseling resulting from the assessment.
+If the screening indicates a need, a drug and alcohol assessment of the minor and the minor's parent, guardian, or legal custodian shall be conducted by an entity licensed by the Department of Human Services, as a successor to the Department of Alcoholism and Substance Abuse.
+The minor and the minor's parent, guardian, or legal custodian shall adhere to and complete all recommendations to obtain drug and alcohol treatment and counseling resulting from the assessment.

 (f) Require the minor to attend school.